For many months, I used NERDTree to view my project directory within Vim.

 Ctrl-P. If you are not already using

-Ctrl-P, install the Vim
+Ctrl-P, install the Vim plugin

-plugin to enhance your workflow.
-Review
+to enhance your workflow.
+Review our style guides

-see how we organize our projects.
+to see how we organize our projects.